-The Red 5 Precision Stereo Power Amplifier possesses 2 x 250W RMS continuous rating into 8ohms and a peak capability of over 800W with extremely low distortion and wide bandwidth.
+The Red 5 Precision Stereo Power Amplifier possesses 2 x 250W RMS continuous rating into 8ohms and a peak capacity of over 800W with extremely low distortion and wide bandwidth.
 Some tips on operation and fault detection for the Red 5 are provided below.

 The Red 5 has several protection systems which monitor the operation and performance of the amplifier.
-The protection systems sense over current, short circuit, over temperature and unsafe DC conditions.
+The protection systems sense over current, short circuit, over-temperature and unsafe DC conditions.
 Should any condition develop which might damage the amplifier, the protection system will switch the amplifier back to Standby mode.
 To reset the amplifier after it has shut down, switch the amplifier off using the Mains switch, and wait at least one minute before switching on again.
 If the fault condition continues the amplifier will shut down again, without causing damage.
 The protection systems take into account the short peaks which occur in music, by allowing short term overloads within the limits of the circuits.
 However, if long term overload begins then the systems will protect the amplifier.
 Although these protection systems are comprehensive, all the sensing is done without any components in the audio path.
 Dynamically coupled power rails ensure that the power supplies operate as a truly balanced system, thereby preventing ground loop modulation.
 The output stages run in class A/B mode, with a sliding bias arrangement.
 All driver stages are pure class A with custom manufactured Mosfets at the outputs.
-The output circuits have a very low inductance, allowing the Red 5 to get the best out of "difficult" speakers.
+The output circuits have very low inductance, allowing the Red 5 to get the best out of "difficult" speakers.

 Continuous output: 250W RMS into 8 Ohms (THD < 0.05%)